Fiserv/Commerce-Hub/docs/Resources/Master-Data/Additional-Data.md

 #### Bill Payment Indicator

+Indicates the type of bill payment.
+Valid values are:

 | Value | Description |
 | ----- | ----- |
 | *SINGLE* | Single charge not for recurring services or installment plan. |